 We hear sounds from the opening section that had seemed eerie and bird-like.

 If we compare this version of the living room with what we'd observed before Jack stormed out, Wendy's been supposedly doing some redecorating, including getting another radiant heater.
 Previous views showed the radiant heater was situated by the doorway between the bedroom and sitting room and was not as wide.
 Now, it is instead under the window and longer.
 (I've lived with radiant heaters in a number of places and never have I seen more than one radiant heater in a room.
 Never.
 Ever.)
 Also, there had been no chair beside that doorway previously, only a small bench or table.
 Instead there is now an chair.
 Kubrick gives us ample opportunity to note these changes as he's followed Wendy walking back and forth and back and forth.
+The shift of the radiant heater is another one of those 90 degree turns.

 Wendy hears Danny yelling.